 You can find out more about the side effects of the vaccines on the NHS website.

 If you have a history of serious allergic reactions to the ingredients in the vaccines, you shouldn't get the vaccine.
 A list of ingredients in the vaccines can be found here:

-If you have a history of serious reactions to other allergens such as foods and certain medicines, you can have the vaccine.
+If you have a history of serious reactions to other allergens such as foods and certain medicines, you can still have the vaccine.

 Can I have the vaccine if I am having cancer treatment?

 If you're planned to have treatment for cancer soon, you may be offered the vaccine before your operation or before the start of your treatment.
-This can depend on different factors, for example how safe it is to delay your cancer treatment by around a couple of weeks, to allow time for you to have the vaccine.
+This can depend on different factors, for example how safe it's to delay your cancer treatment by around a couple of weeks, to allow time for you to have the vaccine.
 Urgent treatments shouldn't be delayed by vaccination.

 You may also have the vaccine if you have finished cancer treatment and are having regular follow up appointments.

 Ask your healthcare team if you can have the vaccine or have any questions about the vaccine and your treatment.